apache/spark-website/releases/_posts/2023-09-13-spark-release-3-5-0.md

 ### Removals, Behavior Changes and Deprecations

 #### Upcoming Removal
-For the the following features will be removed in the next Spark major release
+The following features will be removed in the next Spark major release
 - Support for Java 8 and Java 11, and the minimal supported Java version will be Java 17
 - Support for Scala 2.12, and the minimal supported Scala version will be 2.13